ninjaaron/replacing-bash-scripting-with-python/README.rst

 Great cli scripts should follow the same pattern so you can incorperate them into your shell pipelines.
-You can, of course, write your script with it's own "interactive" interface and read lines of user input one at a time:
+You can, of course, write your script with its own "interactive" interface and read lines of user input one at a time:

 .. code:: Python